Mold on Attic Sheathing

 Mold growth on the sheathing occurs in either a flat, low profile configuration or a fuzzy, 3 dimensional pattern.
 The flat, low profile growth can often look like soot or staining.
 In fact occasionally a home inspector will misidentify the mold growth as soot from a fire.
 Notice the dark staining in the first picture.
 This type of mold growth will not smudge or wipe off.
 The dark discoloration will remain long after the mold has stopped growing.

 Below is an image of heavy 3-dimensional mold growth on the sheathing.
-Beneath the fuzzy growth areas of staining can be observed as well.
-This type of growth is less common and typically easier to remediate.
+Beneath the fuzzy growth, areas of staining can be observed as well.
+This type of attic mold is less common and typically easier to remediate.
 Because the staining is limited, a thinner layer of encapsulant can be applied.

 Ironically, despite the many gains we’ve made in the building codes, we’ve still managed to install progressively worse and worse attic sheathing materials over the decades.
 Of course, the problem of mold growth is much more complicated than a simple choice of materials, involving ventilation, insulation, air sealing, etc. But our choices of materials haven’t made mold prevention any easier.